jonathanHuwP/CrystalGrowthTracker/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## DEVELOPED WITH:
 This was developed using Python 3.7/3.8 and Anaconda, Inc. on Windows 10 systems.
 The software has not been executed on Linux or Mac.

-### Install and First Run
+## Installation and Runing
 This software uses Anaconda with Python 3.8, at present it will not work with 3.9.
 The packages required to run the software are listed in the file environment_CGT.yml.

 If you have installed Anaconda, you can install the software and run in two steps:,

-####set-up the enviromet and build the software
+#### set-up the enviromet and build the software

 Download or clone from gitHub.

 Open an Anaconda shell and navigate to the CrystalGrowthTracker directory.

 Set up the conda enviroment: